Friedrich Wilhelm von Steuben: Final years

+Von Steuben spent considerable sums to repair wartime damage to the house and restore its commercial operations under Walker.

 On September 5, 1788, the New Jersey Legislature gave Baron von Steuben full title to the former Zabriskie estate.
 A month later, recognizing his financial embarrassment, Steuben wrote another former aide-de-camp and companion, William North, recognizing: "The Jersey Estate must and is to be sold.
 Walker is my administrator, all debts are to be paid out of it."

 On November 6, 1788, Steuben again wrote North (at his new home in Duanesburg, New York), noting "My Jersey Estate is Advertised but not yet Sold, from this Walker Shall immediately pay to you the money, you so generously lend me and all my debts in New-York will be payed.[sic]
 I support my present poverty with more heroism than I Expected.
 All Clubs and parties are renounced, I seldom leave the House."
 Steuben eventually sold the New Jersey property to a son of the previous owner, and it remained in the Zabriskie family until 1909.
 It is the only remaining eighteenth-century building that von Steuben owned.

 Von Steuben was present at the first inauguration of George Washington in New York in 1789.

 Von Steuben moved upstate and settled in Oneida County on a small estate in the vicinity of Rome, New York, on land granted to him for his military service and where he had spent summers.
 He was later appointed a regent for what evolved into the University of the State of New York.
 In 1790, Congress awarded him a pension of $2,500 a year, which he kept until his death.

-Personal life and death
+Death

 Von Steuben died on November 28, 1794, at his estate in Oneida County, and was buried in a grove at what became the Steuben Memorial State Historic Site.
 The estate became part of the town of Steuben, New York, which was named for him.